the future of libraries in the digital age

 Everyone is welcome to submit a presentation proposal and participate in this free event.
 There are no registration fees and no travel requirements.
-The entire conference will be held online via web conferencing, with presentations held in multiple languages and scheduled around the clock over the course of two days, starting October 8th, 2014.
+The entire conference will be held online via web conferencing (Blackboard Collaborate), with presentations held in multiple languages, across multiple time zones on October 20th, 2015.

-The Library 2.014 Worldwide Virtual Conference presentations will cover six subject strands, addressing a wide variety of timely topics, such as MOOCs, e-books, maker spaces, mobile services, embedded librarians, green libraries, and more!
+The Library 2.015 Worldwide Virtual Conference presentations will cover four subject strands, addressing a wide variety of timely topics, such as MOOCs, 21st century leadership, maker spaces, mobile services, embedded librarians, green libraries, and more!

 Library 2.015 Conference Strands

-The Library 2.014 Worldwide Virtual Conference is our fourth installment of the Library 2.0 conference series, with the nationally ranked San Jose State University School of Library and Information Science as the founding partner.
-Last year’s Library 2.013 conference featured 150 fully online presentations given by scholars and information professionals worldwide.
+The Library 2.015 Worldwide Virtual Conference is our fifth installment of the Library 2.0 conference series, with the nationally ranked San Jose State University School of Information as the founding partner.
+Last year’s Library 2.014 conference featured 150 fully online presentations given by scholars and information professionals worldwide.
 If you missed any of the presentations, you can still access recordings of the presentations.
-A wealth of information was also shared during the Library 2.012, and the inaugural Library 2.011 conference.
-A list of recordings can be found here.
+You can also view the archives of Library 2.013, Library 2.012, and Library 2.011.

 For more information about the conference and how you can get involved as a partner, sponsor, volunteer, and advisory board member, please visit: http://library20.com.